Interview of Steve Abrams, June 26, 2025

 Interviewed by Mark Tallman

 Connie Hubbell is well-known in state government circles as an effective advocate for education, mental health and health care for seniors.
 She ran for the state board of education, winning three terms and later served as President of the National State Boards of Education organization.
-One of her significant accomplishments while on the Kansas state board was leading the board to mandate human sexuality aids education in Kansas public schools.
+One of her significant accomplishments while on the Kansas state board was leading the board to mandate human sexuality AIDS education in Kansas public schools.
 Another was the inclusion of special education students into regular classrooms which began under her leadership of the National Association of State Boards of Education.
 Show MoreShe followed that experience with a run for Lt.
 Governor on the ticket with gubernatorial hopeful Senator Fred Kerr.
 Although they were not successful, three governors have subsequently noticed her management skills and offered her positions in their administrations, beginning with Governor Graves who appointed her Secretary of Aging.
 She has been an effective lobbyist for health care organizations, retiring as Director of Governmental Affairs for the Kansas Department for Aging and Disability Services in 2021.
 Show Less

 Interview of Dale Cushinberry, May 21, 2025